rchasgex31710791/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, based on profiling and data.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of not over-engineering or prematurely optimizing code before it's actually needed.
 It's a reminder that while efficiency is crucial, it should not come at the cost of understandability and adaptability of your codebase.
 Always make sure you have a clear understanding of where the bottlenecks are through measurement and analysis before deciding to optimize.

+# 2024-02-19
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and maintainability over unnecessary complexity.
+Write code that's easy to understand and debug.
+Optimize for readability and reusability, as time spent reading and maintaining code often far outweighs the time spent writing it initially.
+Remember, code is read more than it's written."